EducationalTestingService/rsmtool/doc/config_rsmtool.rst

     - ``true_score_evaluation``: evaluation of system scores against the true scores estimated according to test theory.
 The notebook shows:

         - variance of human scores for single and double-scored responses;
-        - variance of system scores and proportional reduction in mean squared error (PRMSE) for predicting true score with system score.
+        - variance of system scores and proportional reduction in mean squared error (PRMSE) when predicting true score with system score.

     - ``pca``: Shows the results of principal components analysis on the processed feature values: